ch-patrick-scheidegger/c-plus-plus-ost/week01/README.md

   - Referencs: tick the Hello project as referenced project (Active configuration)
   - See: [Adding a Library Dependency](https://gitlab.dev.ifs.hsr.ch/psommerl/cpp-module/wikis/Adding-a-Library-Dependency)

-1. Remove the declaration of `sayHello()` from `main()`.
-The declaration is located in the header file, i.e. you have to remove the include of this header.
-What happens when you try to compile it?
-2. Remove the include guard from the header file `sayhello.h` and include the file twice in the corresponding main program `hello.cpp`.
-Do you expect an error?
-Do you get one?
-Why?
-3. Perform the same removal of the include guard and double inclusion with the file `Hello.h` containing the class `Hello`.
-Do you expect an error?
-Do you get one?
-Why?
-4. What happens when you compile `Hello.cpp` without the implementation file containing the definition of `sayHello()`?
-Can you explain the error message?
-5. Since `sayHello()` is a function, you can call it from itself (`sayhello.cpp`).
-What happens if you call it after the output statement?
-What happens if you call it in front of the output statement?
-Why does this happen?

-    -  On Linux or Mac you should limit the stack size using `ulimit -s 32` before you run your change program or better run it in a debugger

 ### Common Problems